vinicius-ianni/brainiak_api/docs/source/services/instance/patch_instance.rst

 Patch an Instance
 ==================

-Edit a part of an existing instance, providing:
+Edit a part of an instance, providing:

 - context (graph)
 - class (schema)
 - instance identifier (id or uri)
 - patch body or payload (JSON)

-The body must be a **list** and respect RFC-6902: http://tools.ietf.org/html/rfc6902.
+The body must be a **list** and it is based on RFC-6902: http://tools.ietf.org/html/rfc6902.

+Differently from the specification, we also use PATCH to create instances: provided that patch operations will create a valid instance.

 Currently the following operations are supported: